GAMA Supermarket & Departmental Store

-GAMA is a department store in George Town, Penang, Malaysia.
-Located at Dato Keramat Road, just opposite Komtar, GAMA was opened in 1967, making it the oldest department store in the State of Penang.
+GAMA is a department store within George Town in the Malaysian state of Penang.
+Located at Dato Keramat Road within the city's Central Business District (CBD), GAMA was opened in 1967, making it the oldest department store in the Penang.
 In spite of competition from the nearby shopping malls, the department store still retains its customer base due to its cheaper pricing.
 The shopping centre contains a total of eight floors, including its basement parking lot.